bikeshaving/crank/docs/WIP.md

 })();
 ```

 When a Crank renderer runs a component which returns a promise, rendering becomes asynchronous as well.
-This means that `renderer.render` itself will return a promise which fulfills when all components have fulfilled at least once.
+This means that `renderer.render` itself will return a promise which fulfills when all components in the element tree have fulfilled at least once.

-### Concurrent updates to async components
+### Concurrent updates
-Renderers and parent components don’t have to await pending async components, they can rerender components concurrently, so Crank implements a couple rules to make concurrent updates to async components predictable.
+Renderers and components don’t have to await pending async children, they can update them concurrently, so Crank implements a couple rules to make concurrent updates predictable and performant.

 1. There can only be one pending run of an element per slot at a time.
-2. If a component is updated concurrently, another update is enqueued with the latest props.
+If a component is updated concurrently while it is still pending, another update is enqueued with the latest props.

 ```jsx
 async function Delay ({message}) {